valkenzz/Bigeleisen_KIE/README.md

 """

-we used method to determine the KIE just using harmonic vibrational frequencie.
+We used method to determine the KIE just using harmonic vibrational frequencies.
 The Bigeleisen equation can be extended beyond the harmonic vibrational approximation and including quantum tunneling effects in the framework of Feynman path integrals.

-#### source
+#### Sources
  [1] Atkins P, de Paula J (2006).
 Atkins' Physical Chemistry (8th ed.).
 Oxford University Press. pp. 286–288, 816–818.
 ISBN 978-0-19-870072-2.

- [2]WIREs Comput Mol Sci 2016. doi: 10.1002/wcms.1268
+ [2] WIREs Comput Mol Sci 2016. doi: 10.1002/wcms.1268

 ## Installation